pisov/marble/serial/me/c/README.md

 Serial version of the program, where the processing of the data is NOT made during the simulation.
 Vacancies are in seperate array.
-This implementation does not use the SPRNG library.
+This implementation uses the fortran function random_number for generating random numbers.

 --------------------------------------------------------------------------------------------------